-This fabric forming concrete method has properties, structural advantages unique to its use as outlined in Section 4.1, and we fully expect to see it grow beyond the "niche" or novelty forming method marketplace it currently occupies.
-It will just take collaboration with industry and time
+This fabric forming concrete method has properties, structural advantages unique to its use as outlined above, and we fully expect to see it grow beyond the "niche" or novelty forming method marketplace it currently occupies.
+It will just take collaboration with industry and time.